 The Belk College offers minors in Economics, International Management, Management Information Systems, and Operations and Supply Chain Management.
 A “minor” is a selection of courses from a major program that provides students with a basic understanding of the subject.
 Minors are a complement to a student’s major and help broaden marketability after graduation.
 Visit the "Minors" page for detailed information.

-Students accepted as visiting students for Summer 1 or Summer 2 wishing to enroll in Business courses must obtain authorization in order to register for the course.
-Please contact: Ms. Alisha Aycoth for assistance.
+Students accepted as non business majors and visiting students wishing to enroll in Business courses must obtain authorization in order to register for the course.
+Please contact: Undergraduate Programs Coordinator for assistance.

 INFO 2130 CREDIT BY EXAM